skrodal/dataporten-flarum-docker/README.md

 ## Issues/todo

-**Avatars**

-Avatars (profile photo) are stored locally (in the container) and will thus be lost on Docker restart (as it is downloaded and saved locally within the image).
+**Uploaded content (e.g. avatars)**

+The Dataporten extension automatically adds the profile photo ('avatar') upon first auth/signup.
+Flarum downloads any added media and stores it locally, meaning that this type of data is not persitent (i.e. lost on a Docker restart).

-Using external image links, to make avatars persistent, [is not supported by Flarum](https://discuss.flarum.org/d/3041-upload-avatar-to-imgur) (yet).
+- Using external image links, i.e. to make avatars persistent, [is not supported by Flarum](https://discuss.flarum.org/d/3041-upload-avatar-to-imgur) (yet).
+- As a workaround, you can use a Docker Volume/Data Container to achieve persistency.